 Time and again, clients and potential sellers ask us what home renovations they should undertake to maximize their home’s value as well as their home improvement dollar.
 We love when we are asked this question.
 We want to see our clients and friends get the biggest bang for their buck!

-Keep in mind home improvements can and will serve different purpose throughout the process of selling your home.
+Keep in mind home improvements can and will serve a different purpose throughout the process of selling your home.
 Some will help get potential buyers in the door, fall in love with the house AND want to pay top dollar.
 Others keep the buyer in the contract without renegotiating the price lower or asking for a credit.

 So below are the top home improvement projects we recommend for getting the biggest bang for your home improvement buck.